 Yes.
-A power outage in your home can cause your water softener to lose its settings and revert back to the basic water softening settings that were already programmed in when you bought the system.
+A power outage or multiple power surges in your home can cause your water softener to lose its settings and revert back to the basic water softening settings that were already programmed in when you bought the system.
 Even a brief power interruption can cause the unit to lose its settings.

 I would recommend making a note of your hardness setting and checking the unit from time to time to make sure that it’s still working to your requirements.
+This is also important when you have time changes, twice per year, for purposes of adjusting the timer to the current time.
 If you don’t notice that your pre-programmed settings have been lost, your system may end up regenerating far more often than it should, or not enough to produce softened water for your household.

 Why is it so important to make sure my water softener is programmed correctly?

 Hard water isn’t dangerous, and nothing truly bad will happen if your water softener’s settings are off.
 But you’ve invested in this form of water treatment, so it makes sense that you should want it to work.

 If you’re paying to operate the unit but it’s still delivering hard water to your home, you may as well have not bought it in the first place.
 Knowing how to program your water softener will ensure that you use less salt per regeneration, and that you have constant access to soft water on a day-by-day basis.

 What if my water softener is using an excessive amount of salt?